ebenryanmallory/scheduler/docs/prd.md

 ### Service Architecture

-**Monolith with Serverless Functions** - The current Express backend will be enhanced with additional API endpoints.
-Consider migrating compute-intensive operations (AI suggestions, analytics) to serverless functions for scalability.
+**Monolith** - The current Express backend will be enhanced with additional API endpoints.

-**Rationale**: The current architecture is appropriate for the project scale.
-Serverless functions can be added incrementally for specific features without full microservices migration.
+**Rationale**: The current architecture is appropriate for the project scale and remains monolithic for simplicity.

 ### Testing Requirements